harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

 4. (Optional) Set the `targetCPUUtilizationPercentage` to add a new replica when CPU utilization exceeds this percentage.

-5. Save the file, and restart your pods.
+5. Save the file, and upgrade your deployment

-   When you create a deployment, Harness automatically spins up new replicas of your delegate as needed to ensure the deployment is completed.

 :::info
 Using CPU-based HPA is not advisable as CPU assignments that exceed 100% are common and should not be the sole reason to scale or reject tasks.
 CPU-based HPA should only be used when the CPU usage goes above 100% for a prolonged period.
 Instead, memory-based HPA is recommended for autoscaling purposes.
 Harness suggests using memory-based HPA for better performance and efficiency.